-Private Excess Cost Aid: This program supports special education programs serving public school children placed in private school settings and in the State-operated schools in Rome and Batavia.
+Private Excess Cost Aid: This program supports special education programs serving public school children placed in private school settings and in the State-operated schools at Rome and Batavia.
+All existing provisions of law are continued.
+State funding in 2005-06 will total \$222.76 million, an increase of \$7.30 million.